 There has been recent discussion, imposition, and proposition of revisions to U.S. trade policies and legislation, especially the imposition of tariffs.
 Such tariffs may cause affected foreign governments to impose their own tariffs in retaliation.
-It is difficult to predict what the U.S. government or foreign governments will actually do or not do in the future or the impacts such actions will have on CCBG or its customers.
-Such tariffs, along with other trade restrictions, affecting those items and products used by our customers in their respective businesses could have an adverse impact on our customers' respective financial conditions and their ability to make payments on their loans.
+It is difficult to predict what the U.S. government or foreign governments will actually do or not do in the future or the impacts such actions will have on CCBG or its clients.
+Such tariffs, along with other trade restrictions, affecting those items and products used by our clients in their respective businesses could have an adverse impact on our clients' respective financial conditions and their ability to make payments on their loans.
 This could result in an adverse impact on our business, financial condition, and results of operation.

-On October 1, 2018, the United States, Canada and Mexico agreed on a new trade agreement, the United States-Mexico-Canada Agreement ("USMCA"), to replace the North American Free Trade Agreement.
-The USMCA is still subject to the approval of the Congress and is yet to come into effect.
-It has yet to be seen what impact the adoption of the USMCA or any subsequent trade agreements made as a response to the USMCA will have on CCBG or its customers.
-Any such shift in trade policies or agreements could potentially negatively impact the business, financial condition, and results of operations of our customers, and, in turn, that of CCBG.
+On October 1, 2018, the United States, Canada and Mexico agreed on a new trade agreement, the United States-Mexico-Canada Agreement, or the USMCA, to replace the North American Free Trade Agreement.
+The United States Congress has approved, and the President signed, the USMCA, but it will not be effective until 90 days after it is ratified by Canada.
+It remains to be seen what impact the adoption of the USMCA or any subsequent trade agreements made as a response to the USMCA will have on CCBG or its clients.
+Any such shift in trade policies or agreements could potentially negatively impact the business, financial condition, and results of operations of our clients, and, in turn, that of CCBG.

-The increased capital requirements may have an adverse effect on us.
+Increased capital requirements may have an adverse effect on us.

 In 2013, the Federal Reserve Board released its final rules which implement in the United States the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Act.
 Under the final rule, minimum requirements increased for both the quality and quantity of capital held by banking organizations.
-Consistent with the international Basel framework, the rule includes a new minimum ratio of Common Equity Tier 1 Capital ("CET1") to Risk-Weighted Assets ("RWA") of 4.5% and a CET1 conservation buffer of 2.5% of RWA (which is being phased in from 2016 through 2019) that apply to all supervised financial institutions.
+Consistent with the international Basel framework, the rule includes a new minimum ratio of Common Equity Tier 1 Capital, or CET1, to Risk-Weighted Assets, or RWA, of 4.5% and a CET1 conservation buffer of 2.5% of RWA (which was fully phased-in in 2019) that apply to all supervised financial institutions.
 As of January 1, 2019, the CET1conservation buffer requirement was 2.5%, which requires us to hold additional CET1 capital in excess of the minimum required to meet the CET1 to RWA ratio requirement.
 The rule also, among other things, raised the minimum ratio of Tier 1 Capital to RWA from 4% to 6% and included a minimum leverage ratio of 4% for all banking organizations.
 The impact of the new capital rules requires us to maintain higher levels of capital, which we expect will lower our return on equity.
 Additionally, if our CET1 to RWA ratio does not exceed the minimum required plus the additional CET1 conservation buffer, we may be restricted in our ability to pay dividends or make other distributions of capital to our shareowners.